exasol/dynamodb-virtual-schema/README.md

 * [Remote debugging Virtual Schemas](https://github.com/exasol/virtual-schemas/blob/master/doc/development/remote_debugging.md)

-For logging and debugging in the test code, things are easier, as most of the setup code is already includes in the AbstractExasolTestInterface.
+For logging and debugging in the test code, things are easier, as most of the setup code is already included in the AbstractExasolTestInterface.

 The tests automatically redirect the logs from the Virtual Schema to the tests command line output.